Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Introduction

-In this paper, we present a novel grid-forming control design approach for DVPPs that enables desired frequency and voltage control services on fast timescales in an aggregated fashion.
-Inspired by our recent grid-following DVPP control proposal in \cite{haberle2021control}, we resort to an adaptive divide-and-conquer strategy which disaggregates the desired control specifications of the aggregate DVPP via adaptive dynamic participation factors to obtain local behaviors of each device, while taking local device limitations into account.
-Moreover, we extend the proposed grid-forming control setup to also include grid-following device controls, thereby establishing the concept of hybrid DVPPs.
-As a starting point, we consider all DVPP devices to be connected at one single bus in the transmission system, where we specify a \textit{decoupled} desired behavior for frequency and voltage regulation through respectively active and reactive power injections.
+In this paper, we present a novel control design approach for grid-forming DVPPs that enables desired frequency and volt- age control services on fast timescales in an aggregated fash- ion.
+In particular, we consider an aggregated dynamic ancillary services provision of the DVPP that relies on a grid-forming signal causality, i.e., the DVPP frequency and voltage magni- tude are imposed while being controlled as a function of power measurements.
+As the main difference to our grid-following DVPP proposal in\cite{haberle2021control}, in this work, we study the aggregation of \textit{grid-forming} DERs, which requires a special treatment and results in nontrivial aggregation conditions of the local DER dynamics.
+Once the aggregation is obtained, similar to\cite{haberle2021control}, we resort to an adaptive divide-and-conquer strategy, which disag- gregates the overall DVPP specification via adaptive dynamic participation factors to obtain local desired behaviors of each DVPP unit, while taking (possibly time-varying) DER limita- tions into account.
+Moreover, as a second contribution of this paper, we extend the proposed grid-forming control setup to also include grid-following DER controls, thereby establishing the {novel} concept of hybrid DVPPs.
+As a starting point, we consider all DVPP units to be connected at one single bus in the transmission system (\cref{fig:DVPP_at_PCC}), where we specify a \textit{decoupled} desired behavior for frequency and voltage regulation through measured active and reactive power injections changes.